North Pacific Climate Regimes and Ecosystem Productivity Program

 The three main tasks of the NPCREP include:

-- Developing climate models to assist fishery managers with stock assessments and predictions;
+- Developing climate models to assist fishery managers with stock assessments and projections;

 - Developing tools for use by fishery managers; and